Frequently Asked Questions

 How does Lens protect my data?

 Lens is designed with a local‑first, privacy‑respecting model: your photos and videos stay on your device by default, with only a few clearly explained exceptions.
-You control analytics, feedback, and optional cloud features from Settings.
+The app does not use usage analytics or automatic crash or diagnostics uploads; support is user‑initiated (for example email) with optional diagnostic attachments, off by default where offered.

 Does Lens upload my photos anywhere?